dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 3.2.1**
+*   Changed default value of option to remove signups from database after event ends.
+Will only affect new installs where options have not been set yet.
+Now you must specifically check that option for signups to be automatically cleared after an event is over.
+*   Added Screen Option panel to the admin All Sheets list table page, allowing you to set the number of sheets to show per page as well as toggle column visibility.
+*   Fixed the "Hide Remaining" button on the All Signup Data dataTables page.

 **Version 3.2.0**

 *   Fixed an issue where time picker would not initialize on new task rows added on the admin edit tasks page